Oskar Goldberg: The Reality of the Hebrews

 In the opening pages of The Reality of the Hebrews Goldberg elucidates the “philosophical and cosmological foundations” of his interpretation of the Pentateuch.
 Goldberg states that reality (Wirklichkeit) is divided dually: between an infinite realm of possibilities and the finite realm of existence.
-Goldberg views the "infinite realm" having an equal presence in the world as the "finite realm".
+Goldberg views the "infinite realm" as having an equal presence in the world as the "finite realm".
 Goldberg labels the former as "latent reality" and the latter "manifest reality".

 The difference between "revealed, finite reality" and the "unrevealed, infinite part of reality" is read by Goldberg as reflecting the metaphysics of the Torah.
-Whereby through the rites of the Torah, a bridge had been created that allowed for the finite world to gain access to the infinite which found it‘s terminus in God himself.
+Whereby through the rites of the Torah, a bridge had been created that allowed for the finite world to gain access to the infinite which found its terminus in God himself.

 Goldberg describes the genesis of the finite world as taking place on days three through five of the creation.
 The creation of a finite, empirical realm is understood by Goldberg to result in God having to “draw himself into [hineinbegeben] the finite part of the world”.
 Thus resulting in the finite world as no longer being encompassed in the infinity of God:

 “When God enters the world—hinted at in the Bible in the words “I shall be seen in the cloud over the cover of the Holy Ark”—He cannot enter it in His whole perfection.
 Why not?
 Because He would thereby destroy the world, owing to its imperfection.… But now the question arises: Why has God, who is alleged to be omnipotent, not created a perfect world from the very beginning?
 The answer is: Because the truly perfect is unique.
 There are no two perfect essences, God and World.
 Such a fact would contradict the very idea of God.
 God does not create His uniqueness a second time.

 Goldberg labels the infinite God as YHWH Echad, and the God brought into the finite, empirical realm as YHWH Elohim.
 Goldberg relates that as YHWH Elohim created the world, he was compelled to work alongside other "transcendental organisms".
 Goldberg interprets the creation of fish, birds, and animals as being done before the creation of humans as narrated in Genesis to reflect failures on part of the transcendental organisms to create a "biological centre" or an equivalent to a human being.
 Only after these failed attempts does YHWH Elohim compel the transcendental organisms to cooperate in creating Adam.

 The Fall of Man is interpreted in The Reality of the Hebrews as the transcendental organisms enticing Adam to become "like the Gods" and the point in which humanity becomes dominated by a "biological regime" of sexual reproduction rather than being under the eternal "regeneration source" of YHWH.
 Taking the fruit of division, Adam is divided into two gendered beings and enters the realm of biology.